Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-archimate.md

 # Archimate

-![Insurance claim process depicted in ArchiMate by Marc Lankhorst](archimate_example.jpg) ArchiMate is *"an open and independent modeling language for Enterprise Architecture"* \[[1]\].
+![Insurance claim process depicted in ArchiMate by Marc Lankhorst](archimate_example.jpg)

+ArchiMate is *"an open and independent modeling language for Enterprise Architecture"* \[[1]\].
-Proposed and maintained by the Open Group, Archimate is a modeling language intended to enable Business and Technical Analysts to reach cross-layer understanding of larger-scale projects.
+Proposed and maintained by the Open Group, ArchiMate is a modeling language intended to enable Business and Technical Analysts to reach cross-layer understanding of larger-scale projects.
-This cross-layer understanding is fundamental to Archimate and will be explored further in the following chapters.
+This cross-layer understanding is fundamental to ArchiMate and will be explored further in the following chapters.

 ArchiMate is an architectural modeling language used ...